 The following table illustrates the breakdown.

 The first three sections are given back-to-back, followed by a ten to fifteen minute break.
 Traditionally, the experimental section has fallen within the first three sections.
 However, some test takers for the October 2011 administration have confirmed experimental placement within the last two multiple-choice sections.
 The five multiple-choice sections can be given in any order.
 Test forms between test takers are purposely varied, so that the section order of one person’s test differs from that of the test taker next to him or her.
-The Writing Sample is always administered as the sixth section.
+The Writing Sample is administered separately via a secure online application.

 How is the LSAT scored?